 We can see easily a direct impact on the financial result of their organization and the fact they have exercise while maintaining their functions.
 When you have a meeting with less than 4 and even if it’s 4, you can get up and prepare to have a walk, a walking meeting with our Beenote App.
 Instead of taking with you a paper pad and a pen and even nothing, grab your phone and start your walking meeting with Beenote.
 While walking you can add subjects, notes, tasks, and decisions to an agenda with a simple click.

-The main advantage we see is that you have a walk during your work time (during your paid period) you energize yourself and your colleges to better perform afterward.
+The main advantage we see is that you have a walk during your work time (during your paid period) you energize yourself and your colleagues to better perform afterward.
 Also, our tool will remember and make it easy for you to complete the minutes once back at your desk and share it by email to your colleagues with a simple click.

 Our all-in-one meeting management tool will also help for all sizes of meetings and you and your organization will benefit from this approach.

 Change your world, one meeting at a time with Beenote.